 - Generic stock product photos

-- Same ad posted in multiple cities
+- The same ad posted in multiple cities

 - Post created by someone living outside the country

-Although Craigslist can be useful in finding deals on furniture or home goods, there are some high-risk items you should generally try avoid or, at the very least, proceed with more caution than usual.
+Although Craigslist can be useful in finding deals on furniture or home goods, there are some high-risk items you should generally try to avoid or, at the very least, proceed with more caution than usual.

 Types of Craigslist ads with high scam risk:

 Some Craigslist scams are more convincing than others, but by using the tips in this post, we can help expose them before these thieves ever get their hands on your wallet.
 Continue reading for a list of common Craigslist scams and how Swappa helps fight fraud before it ever reaches our own marketplace.

 1. Seller creates fake Craigslist ad using stolen photos